bepierre/Hololens-Difference-Reasoning/ReadMe.md

 - New Scenes etc...

-If you have any questions don't hesitate -> bepierre@student.ethz.ch
+If you have any questions don't hesitate -> pierrebeckmann@gmail.com or mathislamarre@gmail.com

 PLEASE USE THIS UNITY : https://unity3d.com/de/unity/beta/unity2017.2.0b2